 As at June 2013, the US justice department claimed that the younger Obiang had spent $315 million (Shs852 billion) on properties and luxury goods between 2004 and 2011, buying private art collections, the world’s most expensive wines, a $3.7 million (Shs10 billion) clock, a Gulfstream jet, and spending $2 million (Shs5.4 billion) on Michael Jackson memorabilia.

-The amount Teodoro spends on luxury is equating to three times the country’s combined budget for health and education.
+Her husband The amount Teodoro spends on luxury is equating to three times the country’s combined budget for health and education.

 In the same neighbourhood, despite Gabon being the third-largest oil producer in sub-Saharan Africa, a third of the country’s 1.5 million population live on less than $1 dollar a day, yet president Ali-Ben Bongo and his father, the late Omar Bongo, have amassed wealth running into billions of dollars.